News & Media

 General News Graphics

-10 January, 2024 DOD’s cutting-edge research in AI and ML to improve patient care
+Wednesday, January 10, 2024 DOD’s cutting-edge research in AI and ML to improve patient care

 The Defense Department’s responsibility to its active and veteran service members extends to their health and well-being.
 One organization driving innovation for patient care is the DOD’s Uniformed Services University.